Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Introduction

-It is possible to regard our works (\cite{Kat18,Kat18b,KNS17,Kat18c,Kat19a}) as a part of catch-up of Peterson's original construction \cite{Pet97} of his isomorphism \cite{LS10} between the quantum cohomology of a flag manifold and the equivariant cohomology of an affine Grassmannian in the $K$-theoretic setting.
-From this view-point, this paper gives \cite[Lecture 11]{Pet97} their appropriate compactifications.
+It is possible to regard our works (\cite{Kat18,Kat18b,KNS17,Kat18c,Kat19a}) as a part of catch-up of Peterson's original construction \cite{Pet97} of his isomorphism \cite{LS10} between the quantum cohomology of a flag manifold and the cohomology of an affine Grassmannian in the $K$-theoretic setting.
+From this view-point, this paper provides some varieties considered in \cite[Lecture 11]{Pet97} with their appropriate compactifications.
 Hence, though there are still some missing pieces to complete the original program along the lines in \cite{Pet97}, this paper provides a step to fully examine his ideas.

 To explain our results more precisely, we introduce more notation: Let $\g$ denote a simple Lie algebra (given in terms of root data and the Chevalley generators) over an algebraically closed field $\bK$ of characteristic $\neq 2$.
 Let $G$ denote the connected simply-connected algebraic group over $\bK$ such that $\g = \mathrm{Lie} \, G$.
 Let $H \subset G$ be a Cartan subgroup and let $N$ be an unipotent radical of $G$ that is normalized by $H$.
 We set $B:= HN$ and $\sB := G / B$ (the flag manifold of $G$).
 Let $\bI^+ \subset G ( \bK [\![ z ]\!] )$ denote the Iwahori subgroup that contains $B$, and let $\bI^- \subset G ( \bK [z^{-1}])$ be its opposite Iwahori subgroup.
 Let $\tg$ denote the untwisted affine Kac-Moody algebra associated to $\g$.
 Let $W$ and $W_\af$ be the finite Weyl group and the affine Weyl group of $\g$, respectively.
 The coroot lattice $Q^{\vee}$ of $\g$ yields a natural subgroup $\{ t_{\beta} \}_{\beta \in Q^{\vee}} \subset W_\af$.
 Let $w_0 \in W$ be the longest element.